Increasing returns to focus

 The question becomes, “Okay, that’s great, but how do I find “P?”

-I’m 26 and figuring this out, so I can’t speak from experience, but my hypothesis is:
+I’m still figuring this out, so I can’t speak from experience, but my hypothesis is:

 To find your P: